 There is another relationship that can be used: the rough-and-ready relationship.
-It is deemed by chemists as sufficient for plant construction and calculations.
+Chemists deem it sufficient for plant construction and calculations.
 It can be found in Perry's Handbook so one must recall that it is in Fanning factor form.
 For purposes of this book it has been converted to the Darcy format; the formula is

-$$f = \frac{0.04}{R_e^{0.16}} (4) \tag{4.7}$$
+$$f = \frac{0.04}{R_e^{0.16}}(4) \tag{4.7}$$

 As such, it calculates to 0.0204 as opposed to the more exact calculations presented before with Colebrook and Swamee-Jain.
 It is conservative in that it is approximately 25 percent high.
-This higher factor would give one a need for either higher pumping energy or larger pipe.
+This higher factor would present a need for either higher pumping energy or larger pipe.
 However, it can be a very quick field-type estimate that would rarely if ever be low.